TN 9 (01-18)

 However, the Internal Revenue Code (IRC) limits the statute period of assessment and collection of taxes to the 3-year period after the taxpayer files the tax return for a particular year.
 This IRS rule can come into conflict with SSA’s Section 218 effective date of retroactivity when a state or local government entity seeks a retroactive modification to a Section 218 agreement covering a 5-year period.
 Generally, the IRS bars the earliest 2 years for tax collection from assessment.

-Thus, SSA can only process and approve any modification to a Section 218 Agreement requesting a period of coverage in excess of the 3 years beyond the statute period for FICA tax collection only if the taxpayer agrees to execute a closing agreement with the IRS.
+Thus, SSA can only process and approve any modification to a Section 218 Agreement requesting a period of coverage in excess of the 3 years beyond the statute period for Federal Insurance Contributions Act (FICA) tax collection only if the taxpayer agrees to execute a closing agreement with the IRS.

 1. Definition of a closing agreement